sad-panda-dev/COS430TeamProject/README.md

 Below, you will find a brief executive summary of our term project, including how the project will be relevant to end-users.
 </p>
 <p align="justify">
-Our team was tasked with designing, developing and deploying a snake game with the added functionality of teleportation.
+  Our team has set out to create the classic arcade game Snake, with the added functionality of having a teleporter.
+The game will be a desktop application that is cross-platform to allow fun for as many end users as possible.
+We will also be creating a high score board stored that will be kept up to date via the internet.
+This will create a fun competitive environment for all end users to see how their skills match up against each other.
 </p>

 ## Problem Statement